pack141b_logo

 WOLF DEN LEADERSHIP

-George Evans
+George Evans Dani Higgs

-Our Wolf den meets the first and third Tuesdays of each month at 7:00 p.m. in the Scout Room.
+Our Wolf den meets the first and third Thursdays of each month at 7:00 p.m. in the Scout Room.
 (The Scout Room is in the basement of the Literacy Volunteers Of America building across the street from the Dollar General Market in downtown Christiansburg at the corner of West Main and Dunkley Streets.)